samwelwaruhiu/Phase1-Project/README.md

 ## Project Description

-The project is a simple,straight-forward and also engaging, where the user is able to do an event that yield the site to load different set of facts.
-The user is also given an opportunity to leave a comment on the site as well as delete the comment.
+The project is simple, straightforward, engaging and entertaining, where the user is  able to perform an event that causes the site to load a different set of facts.
+The user is also offered the option of leaving a comment on the site or deleting the comment.

-In my site I have been able to incorporate various eventlistners and I have also fetched the data it is displaying from a Public API.
+I was able to combine multiple eventlisteners into my site, and I also acquired the data it is displaying from a Public API.

 ## Technology Used